ansys/pyaedt/doc/source/EDBAPI/CoreEdb.rst

 .. image:: ../Resources/3dlayout_1.png
   :width: 800
-  :alt: Hfss3D Layout is the tool used to visualize EDB Content.
+  :alt: HFSS 3D Layout is the tool used to visualize EDB content.

 .. currentmodule:: pyaedt